When deciding on the multitude of options for a custom creation, it's okay to think outside of the box. Really, anything is possible!

 Perhaps I have gotten off subject.
 Maybe here is my opening to say that my archtops use up more wood than flat tops, so not all pre cut wood can work for me.
 It is often sliced thin for maximum yield, and I need a 3/4 inch thick piece for my Tenors, and thicker for the bigger sizes.
 And that makes it much more difficult for an archtop builder like myself.
 Moving on, my list of tonewoods for the top plates would include Port Orford Cedar, one of my favorites.
 I was blessed to get a large pile of leftover cut offs from Oprah Winfrey's deck up in Ulupalakua many years back, that made my first 60 tops.
 She has no idea that she gave me such a great present, but I surely appreciate it.
 They are simply 2x6 and 2x8 cutoffs trimmed off of her front lanai during deck construction... they don't have her signature on them, and should never be a bargaining tool for sales purposes.
 I am just being grateful.
 This 'Cedar' ( actually a member of the Cyprus Family) has the distinction of being the very best transmitter of sound, and I just love it!
 Smells great too...
 Spruce is an excellent choice for tops...
 I get mine from Alaska, where a very conscientious man salvages long dead remnants and sinker logs, and avoids fresh cutting anything living.
 I give him all of my business.
 There is Sitka Spruce, Englemann Spruce, European Spruce, Bear Claw , Red ( from West Virginia) , and several other varieties.
 Then there is Cyprus, which is favorable for many Classical guitars, Flamencos, and can be an excellent choice.

 Beyond Woods, here are some simpler options...
 Instrument Size- Baritone has a 19 inch scale length ( the distance from nut to saddle, not the entire length), Tenor, 17 inch, Concert has a 15 inch scale length Baritone is like a guitar, the four higher pitched strings.
 Tenor is the most commonly marketable, and Concert is still playable by anyone with any but the thickest of fingers.
 Tenor and Concert are tuned GCEA with middle C as the lowest tone available (except if you choose a "low G" string, as many do), and Baritones are tuned DGBE, (an easy transition for guitar players), and the lowest note is that D... they go up higher from there.
 Body Style- A Full Body Design , or a Cutaway Body design are available.
 A cutaway gives easier access to the high notes if you have the talent to use them, or hope to... and full body is much easier for me to bend successfully.
-All of my Ukuleles have 24 frets unless you really don't want that many...
+Most of my Ukuleles have had 24 frets to be ready for anything, or any one!
+Unless you really don't want that many...
 18 or 20 would probably do just fine.

 The coolest,and maybe most user appreciated option is a side sound port.
 It is simply an opening in the side facing upwards, that lets you get an earful of your own music.Before this little trick, the audience got the best of it.
 Now, you can too.
 Tests seem to confirm that there is no loss in quality, projection, or any real setbacks to this technique, and the players love it.
 It's not too hard to incorporate, so does not significantly contribute to higher costs.